sorae42/dotfiles/README.md

 Make sure `dconf` is installed on your system.

 **NOTE:** Some username instance must be renamed (`sora` in this case), please double check if anything goes wrong.

+**NOTE 2**: You need to reconfig some stuff to make it work properly.
+Life isn't that easy.

 # Borrowed configuration files
 [tam-carre dotfiles](https://github.com/tam-carre/dotfiles)